TrueBlocks/trueblocks-core/docs/readmes/tools/getState/README.md

 ## chifra state

-Retrieve the balance (in wei) of an address (or list of addresses) at a given block(s).
-You may specify multiple addresses and/or multiple blocks, but you must specify at least one address.
+Use this tool to retrieve the balance of an address (or list of addresses) at the given block (or blocks).
+Specify multiple addresses and/or multiple blocks if you wish, but you must specify at least one address.
+If no block is specified, the latest block is reported.

-This simple program may be used to query an Ethereum address to determine if it is a `smart contract` or simply a regular `external account`.
-It may also be used to retrieve the byte-code from an address (if present).
-Finally, it may be used to compare the byte code found at two addresses to determine if they hold identical code.
-You may specify multiple addresses on a line.
+You may also query to see if an address is a smart contract as well as retrieve a contract's byte code.

 ### usage